-The primary effect of low testosterone can be seen on your sex drive.
-Male’s sex drive is directly correlated with the level of testosterone in his body.
+The primary effect of low testosterone can be seen in your sex drive.
+A Male’s sex drive is directly correlated with the level of testosterone in his body.

-Many urologists found that males who were suspected to have low testosterone level also had less desire to have sex; their rate of masturbation was also considerably low.
+Many urologists found that males who were suspected to have low testosterone levels also had less desire to have sex; their rate of masturbation was also considerably low.

 2# Erectile dysfunction

-Although testosterone has no direct co relation with the erectile dysfunction but lack of appetite to have sex may cause a problem with erection.
+Although testosterone has no direct co-relation with erectile dysfunction but lack of appetite to have sex may cause a problem with erection.

-Testosterone alone is not responsible for the erection in male, but it plays a vital role in triggering the brain receptors to produce nitric oxide.
-Nitric oxide is a molecule which initiates the chemical reaction for optimum erection.
+Testosterone alone is not responsible for the erection in males, but it plays a vital role in triggering the brain receptors to produce nitric oxide.
+Nitric oxide is a molecule that initiates the chemical reaction for optimum erection.

 3# Bone density

-Research shows, Testosterone plays the vital role in maintaining the bone density of human body, we all are aware of the fact that with the growing age our bones tend to get weaker, testosterone is one of the reasons for that.
+Research shows, Testosterone plays a vital role in maintaining the bone density of the human body, we all are aware of the fact that with growing age our bones tend to get weaker, testosterone is one of the reasons for that.

-Human bone is like living tissue which is continuously breaking and rebuilding itself.
+Human bone is like living tissue that is continuously breaking and rebuilding itself.
 But low testosterone depletes its capability to rebuild itself, which leads to weaker and fragile bones with growing age.

 4# Muscle growth